Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is the best way to incorporate smart helmets into your construction company?

-For construction companies looking to incorporate smart helmets into their operations, Moinzadeh recommended starting with a pilot program and exploring partnerships with manufacturers that can offer your workers training and support.
+For construction businesses looking to incorporate smart helmets into their operations, Moinzadeh recommended starting with a pilot program and exploring partnerships with manufacturers that can offer training and ongoing support.

 Did you find this content helpful?